 Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at the lesser of the fair value of the property, less selling costs or the loan balance outstanding at the date of foreclosure.
 Any write-downs based on the asset's fair value at the date of acquisition are charged to the allowance for loan losses.
 After foreclosure, valuations are periodically performed by management and property held for sale is carried at the lower of the new cost basis or fair value less cost to sell.
 Impairment losses on property to be held and used are measured as the amount by which the carrying amount of a property exceeds its fair value.
 Costs of significant property improvements are capitalized, whereas costs relating to holding property are expensed.
 The portion of interest costs relating to development of real estate is capitalized.
+During 2012, there were no other real estate owned properties that were in the process of being developed by the Bank.
 Valuations are periodically performed by management, and any subsequent write-downs are recorded as a charge to operations, if necessary, to reduce the carrying value of a property to the lower of its cost or fair value less cost to sell.
 Revenue and expenses from operations and changes in the valuation allowance are included in net expenses from foreclosed assets.